 Ghoulish frosting: a simple cream cheese frosting, coloured for the right effect.
 I chose purple.
 I actually considered doing a mix of orange, purple and black, but I already had enough of a mess in the kitchen.

-I also found a Halloween cupcake set at H&M, but I absolutely adore these witches legs Halloween cake toppers.
+I found a Halloween cupcake set at H&M, but I absolutely adore these witches legs Halloween cake toppers.

 I actually made these black velvet cupcakes for a farewell party.
 Minus the slime and cobwebs, they were not-very-gruesome Halloween cupcakes.

 Peter and one of his colleagues wanted to express their feelings about the fact that another colleague was leaving the firm.
 They asked me to make some black cupcakes to show that they were in mourning.